IBM/CognitiveConcierge/README.md

 #0   running   2017-06-05 11:05:41 AM   0.3%   6.4M of 512M   269.8M of 1G
 ```

-## 2. Update Assistant for Business Service
+## 2. Update Assistant Service
-- The Assistant for Business service enables you to add a natural language interface to your applications.
-The Assistant for Business service requires some initial workspace configuration.
-Go to the IBM Cloud dashboard and launch the Assistant for Business service.
-It should be named something like CognitiveConcierge-Assistant for Business.
+- The Watson Assistant service enables you to add a natural language interface to your applications.
+The Watson Assistant service requires some initial workspace configuration.
+Go to the IBM Cloud dashboard and launch the Watson Assistant service.
+It should be named something like CognitiveConcierge-Assistant.
 Manually populate the workspace by clicking the upload button, and then upload the JSON found in `Resources/conversationWorkspace.json`.
 Make note of the workspace id for later use in running the iOS application.

 ## 3. Run the iOS Application